Maximal parahoric arithmetic transfers, resolutions and modularity: The global analytic and geometric side

+Fix a degree $n$ conjugate self-reciprocal (\ref{conjuga self-reciprocal}) monic polynomial $\alpha \in F [t]$.
+Assume that $\alpha$ is irreducible.
+Then $F':=F[t]/(\alpha(t))$ is a field with a Galois involution on $F'$ extending the non-trivial Galois involution of $F/F_0$ and sending $t$ to $t^{-1}$.
+Denote by $F_0'$ the fixed subfield of $F'$ under this involution.

-\subsection{Analytic generating functions and derivatives at $s=0$.}
+\subsection{Analytic generating functions and derivatives at $s=0$}

-We firstly globalize the analytic side in Section \ref{section: local set up transfer}.
+We firstly globalize the analytic side in \S \ref{section: local set up transfer} based on \cite[\S 12]{AFL-Invent}.
 Fix an orthogonal $F$-basis of $V$ to endow it with a $F_0$-rational structure $V_0$ and a $F/F_0$ semi-linear involution $\ov{(-)}$ with fixed subspace $V_0$.
 Consider the symmetric space

-and the natural $(F_0 \times F_0) / F_0$-hermitian space $V' =V_0 \times (V_0)^*$.
+and the natural $(F_0 \times F_0) / F_0$-hermitian space